 If you are a beneficial owner and you do not provide voting instructions to your bank, broker, trustee or other nominee holding shares of our common stock on your behalf, your beneficially owned shares of our common stock will not be voted with respect to any proposal for which the shareholder of record does not have discretionary authority to vote.
 Under applicable rules, if you do not provide voting instructions to your bank, broker, trustee or other nominee in advance of the meeting, your bank, broker, trustee or other nominee will have discretionary authority to vote on "routine" proposals; however, many banks, brokers, trustees and other nominees do not vote on discretionary items if voting instructions from the beneficial owner have not been received.
-When a proposal is not routine (e.g., the election of directors, the approval of the compensation of our named executive officers, or any other significant matter), your bank, broker, trustee or other nominee will not be able to vote on the proposal without receiving voting instructions from you.
-Under applicable rules, the proposal relating to the ratification of the appointment of our independent registered public accounting firm is the only routine proposal being presented at the meeting.
-Thus, if you are a beneficial owner and you do not provide voting instructions to your bank, broker, trustee or other nominee holding shares on your behalf, your beneficially owned shares may be voted by the record holder only with respect to the ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for 2022.
+When a proposal is not routine (e.g., the election of directors, the approval of the compensation of our named executive officers, the approval of the frequency of future votes on the compensation of our named executive officers or any other significant matter), your bank, broker, trustee or other nominee will not be able to vote on the proposal without receiving voting instructions from you.
+Under applicable rules, the proposals relating to the approval of the amendment to our Certificate of Incorporation to increase the authorized shares of common stock and the ratification of the appointment of our independent registered public accounting firm are the only routine proposals being presented at the meeting.
+Thus, if you are a beneficial owner and you do not provide voting instructions to your bank, broker, trustee or other nominee holding shares on your behalf, your beneficially owned shares may be voted by the record holder only with respect to the approval of the amendment to our Certificate of Incorporation to increase the authorized shares of common stock and the ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for 2023.

-As noted above, the proposals relating to the election of directors and the compensation of our named executive officers are not routine proposals.
+As noted above, the proposals relating to the election of directors, the compensation of our named executive officers and the frequency of future votes on compensation of our named executive officers are not routine proposals.
 Accordingly, if you are a beneficial owner and you do not provide voting instructions to your bank, broker, trustee or other nominee holding shares on your behalf, your beneficially owned shares will not be voted with respect to these proposals.
-Without your voting instructions, a broker non-vote will occur with respect to your beneficially owned shares on each non-discretionary proposal for which you have not provided voting instructions.
+Without your voting instructions, a broker non-vote will occur with respect to your beneficially owned shares on each nondiscretionary proposal for which you have not provided voting instructions.
 A "broker non-vote" occurs when a bank, broker, trustee or other nominee holding shares for a beneficial owner returns a valid proxy, but does not vote on a particular proposal because it does not have discretionary authority to vote on the matter and has not received voting instructions from the beneficial owner of the shares.